nuls-io/NIPs/NIPs/NIP2_NULS Community Constitution(Last call).md

 ### **(I) With respect to contributor**

-Where the Foundation account operation is performed based on the approved proposal of a contributor role in accordance with the established requirements, the Board of Directors shall put forward a proposal to start a vote.
+Where the Foundation account operation is performed based on the approved proposal of a contributor role in accordance with the established requirements, the Council members shall put forward a proposal to start a vote.
 The voting period will last 7 days and if the approval rating reaches 70%, the proposal will be executed.

 ### **(II) With respect to other transaction funds**

-The Board of Directors shall put forward a proposal to apply for other budget items.
+The Council members shall put forward a proposal to apply for other budget items.
 According to the proposal, The voting period will last 15 days and if the approval rating reaches 70%, the proposal will be executed as planned.